KNOWLEDGE BASE CE Marking - Licensing

 Depending on the product category, with appropriate documentation, you can, at times, test products in-house rather than use expensive third-party testing centers.
 While using harmonized standards is voluntary, it is recommended.
 You can assess your risk by comparing your testing results to the harmonized standards.

 You will need to provide a Declaration of Conformity and some member states will require the document to be translated into their language.
-Here is an example and template of a Declaration of Conformity.
+Here is a template of a Declaration of Conformity.

 One way to reduce the cost, complexity and time required for CE marking is to use components that already have CE marks and other certifications.